This post contains affiliate links.

 If you are growing basil for the leaves, you can extend the harvesting season by removing the flowers as soon as they appear on the plant, so it is important to know the first signs of flowering.

 The first sign that basil is about to flower, is that small flowers begin to form at the center of the newest sets of leaves.
-The flowers look very different from the rest of the plant since no actual leaves will grow from where the flower begins.
-At first, the flowers are small, but they will quickly grow taller.
+It will look very different from the rest of the plant since no actual leaves will grow from where the flowers begin.
+At first, they are small, but they will quickly grow bigger and taller.

 Another sign that basil is flowering is that the growth and production of leaves will slow down significantly.
 This is because the plant shifts its focus and energy from growing and producing leaves to producing flowers and seeds.